dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 ### Fin Analysis

-Fin is minimally integrated into DAG Trans, simply setting the meta-information field periodically.
+Fin is minimally integrated into DAG-T, simply setting the meta-information field periodically.
 Importantly,
 at no time is transaction broadcast slowed down by the Fin protocol.
 Rather, Consensus logic is embedded into the DAG structure simply by injecting view numbers into it.

-The reliability and causality properties of DAG Trans makes arguing about correctness very easy, though a formal proof of correctness is beyond the scope of this post.
+The reliability and causality properties of DAG-T makes arguing about correctness very easy, though a formal proof of correctness is beyond the scope of this post.

 * **Safety.**